A resource for vision professionals and people with low vision, to help them understand and deal with vision impairment

 Many conditions have multiple effects.
 For instance, ocular albinism often causes glare problems because the iris doesn’t have enough pigment, so the light leaking through has a similar effect to media opacities — but it frequently also causes nystagmus, affecting detail vision.

-The job of the back of your eye is to receive the nice clear focused image that the front of your eye has given it, convert the light of that image into nerve signals, and transmit those signals out of the eye and back to your brain.
+As mentioned above, the job of the back of your eye is to receive the nice clear focused image that the front of your eye has given it, convert the light of that image into nerve signals, and transmit those signals out of the eye and back to your brain.

 Whenever there is an eye condition that causes impairment to one part of the back of your eye more than other parts, we talk about its effect in terms of effect on your visual field.
 Where the field defect is severe, that area may be totally blind.
 Where it’s less severe, the other three aspects of vision will be affected in that area — that is, that area will likely have worse ability to detect low contrast, perform worse in lower light, and have reduced sensitivity to detail.